davidwisch/physicscode/site/examples/basic_arrays.markdown

 <a name="python-numpymulti"></a>
 ### NumPy Multidimentaional Array

-As explained [above](#python-multilist), multidimentional arrays can be extremly usefull.
-The NumPy array library makes creating and using multidimentional arrays much easier than the embedded list method.
+As explained [above](#python-multilist), multidimensional arrays can be extremly usefull.
+The NumPy array library makes creating and using multidimensional arrays much easier than the embedded list method.

 You will have to have NumPy installed to use this method.

-Here is an example of multidimentional arrays in NumPy:
+Here is an example of multidimensional arrays in NumPy:

 {% highlight python %}
 {% file python/basic_arrays_multinumpy.py %}